-With nearly two decades of experience in the U.S. Senate, Senator Hutchison offers an insider’s perspective to understanding America's 2016 election and what that means for achieving anything in Washington.
+With nearly two decades of experience in the U.S. Senate, Senator Hutchison offers an insider’s perspective to understanding American politics and what that means for achieving anything in Washington.
 As a frequent political contributor for CNBC and other media outlets, Hutchison offers practical and non-partisan insights to issues such as the national economy, homeland defense and foreign affairs.
 She always keep an eye on how these issues will play out in Congress —and how they will affect you.

 Trailblazer: Forging the Path for Women in Leadership